midiwidi/paladin-loramon-ha/README.md

 ## Overview

 `paladin-loramon-ha` reads and processes data from a Paladin LoRa Monitor connected via a serial port and publishes the parsed values to Home Assistant using MQTT.
 This allows real-time monitoring and visualization of power, energy and temperature data from a Paladin Solar Diverter in Home Assistant.
+No configuration is necessary in Home Assistant as the device and all entities are created automatically via MQTT.

 ## Installation